How often do regulations impacting HIPAA-covered entities get updated?

 by | Apr 30, 2023 | HIPAA News and Advice

 Regulations impacting HIPAA-covered entities are subject to periodic updates, which can vary in frequency and scope based on legislative changes, emerging privacy and security concerns, advancements in healthcare technology, and evolving best practices, but major updates tend to occur every few years with more minor adjustments and guidance issued in between.
-Regulations governing entities covered by HIPAA undergo periodic updates to ensure the continued alignment of the framework with the dynamic landscape of healthcare practices, technological advancements, and evolving privacy and security concerns.
+Regulations governing entities covered by HIPAA undergo periodic updates to ensure the continued alignment of the framework with the changing landscape of healthcare practices, technological advancements, and privacy and security concerns.

 Areas of FocusExplanation